 You can now set up Automation Templates within Redtail so that if certain Events occur within your database, further Actions will happen automatically.
-I'll just run through one example here to show you how to set these up, but you should take a close look at all of the possibilities for these to see which ones have the potential to boost productivity within your office.
+We'll just run through one example here to show you how to set these up, but you should take a close look at all of the possibilities for these to see which ones have the potential to boost productivity within your office.

 To begin setting up an Automation Template, select Manage Your Account after clicking your Name from the Top Right Menu within Redtail: